Published: 12 February 2020

 The following file(s) are considered non-mandatory to submission; please number your files and attach:

-Supporting documentation, including protocols, questionnaires, logic models, flow diagrams, pictures, charts, letters of support (including letters to confirm support for funding NHS Support and Treatment costs), papers in press etc. No more than five separate files are permitted, and the total file size should not exceed 6Mb (this includes the SoECAT form and the Gantt Chart uploaded earlier in the form).
+Supporting documentation, including logic models, flow diagrams, pictures, charts, letters of support , papers in press etc. No more than five separate files are permitted.
+The total file size should not exceed 6Mb (this includes the SoECAT form and the Gantt Chart uploaded earlier in the form).
 Total files sizes larger than this may not be considered as part of the submission.
 All supporting documentation must be uploaded with a clear and concise filename description, preceded by a numbered ‘Appendix’ reference.

 Please provide the details of an administrative lead as a secondary point of contact for any queries relating to the application, should it be supported.